Skip to main content

 import std/math (floatToInt, intToFloat, floor, ceil, round, sqrt, pow, abs_Float, abs_Int)

-import std/ai (call)
+import std/ai (call, callJson, callJsonSimple)

 import std/sem (make_frame_at, store_frame, load_frame, update_frame)